PrashantKumarD/quizy-ai-quiz-generator/README.md

 ### API Integration

-- Frontend uses Axios to communicate with the backend
+- Frontend uses fetch to communicate with the backend
 - Backend communicates with AI services (OpenAI and Google Gemini)
 - Environment variables manage API endpoints and keys